dhenneke/undone/doc/design.md

 In the example above, the calls to the actions `cut` and `paste` occur within an anonymous closure.
-The `transact` function will invoke this closure, and all actions that are called within its scope are added to a new `Transaction`.
+The `transact` function will invoke this closure, and all actions that are called within its scope are added to a new `Transaction` object.
 After the anonymous function returns, the `Transaction` will be called on the top-level schedule.
 Cut and paste is a real world example, as you normally want these actions to be executed together as one.
 If something goes awry during paste, you want to rollback to the initial state by undoing the cut.